josephWoodland/beer.com/README.md

 ## Summary of the brief

-To hit the goals of the website, it needs to be clean clear and simple layout so the visitor can foucus and take in quickly the nessesary informatino and content on the website.
+The site should have a clean, clear and simple layout so the visitor can eaisly find and quickly understand the sites purpose and offering.

-Three pages one for each visitor audince and a contact page, with a form that is easily accesible from anywher in the website.

-Multipule call to actions and links to make interaction with the visitors and the clients as easy as possible

-Section on the website which are clear in their goal and delivar the nesesarry information, with nothing on the website without a perspouse.
+The site should be easy to navigate for both target audiences, even if they will use the site in different ways or require different infomration.
+Both tarhet audiences should be able to leave their contact details to receive further information.

+There should be several opportunities for site visitors to engage and interact with the site content, in an easy and functional way.

+The sites content should be relevant, concise and engaging without having unneccesary information.
+There shoud be nothing on the site without a purpose or that does not add value to the site objectives or building the brand image.

-To stick to the brand guildlines for colours and feel of the brand.
-Relaxed, friendly and inviting.
+The site should conform to brand guildlines and the brand TOV,, look and feel.
+These should be relaxed, friendly and inviting.

 # UX

-## User jerourny
+## User Journey

-This is an example of a sucsesfull user jeroiny for both audiances
+This is an example of a successful user journey for both audiences.

-### User
+### The User:
-- Has been directed to the hero section of the home page from a advertising link on social media.
+- I have been redirected to the hero section of the home page from an add on my Facebook app using my Google Pixel 3.
-- Looking for more information about the service that the company provides.
+- I am looking for more information about the service that the Beer.com provides.
-- Once seeing the Basic concept of the company, I need some more detailed information.
+- I've read the hero home page section and now understand Beer.com allows me to donate to anyone for any reason.
+I'm still interested and now want more detailed information on how I can get involved.
+- I click the hero section call to action button for 'More Information' or scroll down to see the 'More Information' section immediately below.
-- Now that I have some more information I would like to get in contact with the company to find out more and express interest in using the service further down the line.
+- I now have all the information I need and would like to register (for more information at a later date).
+I click the 'Contact us' button in the header and complete the 'Contact Us' form.
-- Follow social media links.
+- I've completed the form and before leaving the site I click one of the social icons in the footer to follow Beer.com on social.
+- I feel really good about the experience, it only took a few minutes, my questions were answered and I don't have to do anything else as I know I will be contacted later.

-### Creator
+### The Creator
-- I have followed a link through my platform or via email, as I am looking to increase the revenue that I make from my content.
+- I have followed a link from an advert on the content live streaming platform I use while editing a video on my Macbook.
-- This company can help me do that.
-- This seams pretty straight forward.
-- I can get in contact wit the comapny in hope that they can help me make more money.

-I could see that the most popular screen sizes for desktop, with 40% of users,
+- I have been redirected to the hero section of the Creator page.
+- I've read the hero Creator page section and now understand Beer.com helps content creators like me to fundraise.
+- I'm still interested and now want more detailed information on how I can use Beer.com to make money through my content creation.
+- If I'm eager I want to get in touch right away so I click the 'Contact Us' button in the hero section which stands out.
+If I want a little more information I scroll down to immediately see 3 clear simple 'How it works' steps.
+- I now understand exactly how I can use Beer.com to start making money with my content creation.
+I'm excited it was so straight forward and simple and I click 'Contact Us' to register my interest and details.
+- I want to keep up to date with Beer.com so I click their Twitter icon in the footer before I leave the site.

-## Sections of the Website
+## Sections of the website

-### General layout
+### General Layout

-After reasearching what size I should format the webiste to, while taking into the user profiles and user goals.
-As the Creators are the primary revenue target for the client and they will be most likely viewing from desktop size screens.
+When deciding the most appropriate screen size for the site, I took into account the user goals and the client brief.
+As the Creators are the primary revenue target for the client, and predominantly desktop users, I chose the screen dimensions below.
+This choice was validated by my research, which showed this is one of the most popular/widely used screen formats for desktop heavy users.
 Looking at [statcounter](https://gs.statcounter.com/screen-resolution-stats/desktop/worldwide)

 -1920x1080px

 -1366x768px

-I decided to adopt these gudlines throught the website, with a formatted width of 1366px and a height for the linked hero section of 768px.
+I adopted these guidelines throughout the website, with a formatted width of 1366px and a height for the linked hero section of 768px.

-Also taking into account that 55% of websites viewed through mobile and knowing that the clients is using social media advertising to target possible users it was important that the wedbite is fully responsive and has been designed to look appealing and also to achive the goals set out.
+It was imporant the website is fully responsive, taking into account that 55% of websites are viewed from mobiles and knowing the client is using social media advertising to target possible users.

-The overall design of the website must also stick to the brand guidlines and colours.
-It was important to the client to get the feel of the comapny accross in design.
-Throught the brand colours and through the design.
-Something that feels relaxed friendly and modern, so trying were possible to not use straight lines and a ridged structure and layout of the website.
-But also trust worthy as they will be taking sesitive details from users, so everything has to work, and also not seem messy and childish.

 ## Navigation bar

-The navigation bar must be accesibly throughout the website and have sections to navigate to clearly marked and easy to understand.
+The navigation bar must be accessible throughout the website, with clearly marked sections to navigate around the site.

 ## Landing/Creator page

-The pages for each of the audinsce groups should be consistant in layout and flow were possible.
+The pages for each target audience group should be consistent in layout and flow where possible.

 ### Hero Section

-The landing section needs to have a clear and informative, this must not have too much text to read, and consistant over all the pages of the site.
-With the goal for users to understand the business within the first 10 seconds of landing on the page.
-This must have a call to action on the button which will give the visitor the ability to get in contact with the founders, for more information.
+To meet the client brief and user journey expectations, the landing section will be clear, concise and informative.
+This approach will be consistent across all site pages for uniformity and conistency.
+The concise layout/approach is key to ensuring users understand the business concept within the first moments of landing on the page.
+When building this section I will ensure there is a clear call to action button to encourage/direct the user to take the next action on the site.

 ### Information/How to section

-A key requirement is to inform the user of how they can sign up and use the service, therefore a clear section dedicated to this is needed next.
-This section must very very simple and not cluttered with lots of images and text.
-With the aim in mind just to simply give the user a little more information and not overwhlem.
-We want the user to want to get to the bottom of the page.
+A key requirement is to inform the user of how they can sign up and use the service, therefore I will include a clear section dedicated to this.
+I will create a simple and uncluttered Information section as this sections purpose is providing the user with the information they need to progress through their site journey; rather than overwhelm with too much content in one section.

-### Future feature section
+### Form section

-Once the user has got to this point they should have a good understanding of the service that is being offered by the company.
-The next section should go into more detail about how the finished product will look.
-With most of the features set out in a manner that is easy to understand, from a quick glance.
-With a call to action button to try and get the visitor to make contact.
+This section has a simple but important function, to capture the right contact data to ensure the client can re-engage with users directly.
+It's key for the UX the form does not look overbearing to complete, therefore the form will be restricted to requesting essential contact information only.

 ### Footer

-Like the Hero section this will be consistant throught the website.This should be a clear section that will also be used to promote the social links the company.
-By this point in the joernoy the visitor should have enough informatin to know what the servic the company is trying to provied.
-So they can make an informed desicion on wheather it is somthing that they would be interested in.
-So it is important that the website makes it very easy for them to achvive the indevidual audiances goal.
-So we will have links to social in the middle of the footer section and driect email contact either side.

-### Form section

-This should be clear to understand and not asking anything more than the basic information to give the cleint a lead to chase up.
+Like the Hero section the footer will be consistent throughout the website.
+It will feature and promote the social media links and icons.
+This is a familar convention that  most sites adopt and that the users will likely expect to see, and understand the social icons are linked to relevant social accounts.

 ## Basic Wireframes

-Here is a sample of the original wireframes for the desktop that was sign of by the client to be branded
+Here is a sample of the original wireframes for the desktop site that was approved by the client.

 ![desktop](assets-readme/xd/Blue/Landing-info-%20Page%20w-1920px.png)